 While we’ve pinched our testers’ chins on every other type of “pinch-free” system, we have yet to do so on the Uvex!
 In addition to having less moving parts, the Uvex is essentially the only buckle that can be snapped together slowly.
 Most buckles quickly snap together, but the Uvex can be ratcheted into place at a pace you choose.

 As a result, we have found many hesitant kids to be much more willing to use Uvex helmets, versus helmets with traditional buckles.
-Not only can they snap the buckle together themselves, they can do so slowly, without the concern of being pinched.
+Not only can they snap the buckle together themselves, they can also do so slowly, without the concern of being pinched.

 Construction and Additional Features